nihal-sahu/CommandLineDictionary/README.md

 English dictionary written in Python with a JSON dataset.

 Currently supports most (~95%) of words in the dictionary.
 This will improve in the future with better/newer datasets.
+Execute the python file "dictionary.py" in your terminal to execute the code.

 Features:
   -support for 8 parts of speech (nouns, proper nouns, adjectives, etc.)